 Prior to his time at Atlas Crossing, Chris served as Senior Advisor for Congressman Lloyd Smucker, where he managed a portfolio that included a broad area of policy issues including appropriations, energy & environment, national security, agriculture, and trade issues.
 Additionally, Chris managed the Transportation and Infrastructure portfolio during Congressman Smucker's tenure on the Transportation and Infrastructure Committee.
 In these roles, he crafted policy solutions to address issues raised by constituents and industry stakeholders.
 Chris frequently worked across the aisle with House and Senate offices, Democrat and Republican leadership, and executive branch counterparts to identify and achieve strategic policy and regulatory outcomes.
 Prior to his roles on Capitol Hill, Chris worked on a successful congressional campaign in Pennsylvania as the Grassroots Director.

-Chris lives in Maryland with his wife, Elizabeth, his daughter, Bevin, and their English bulldog, Bode.
+Chris lives in Maryland with his wife, Elizabeth, and their two daughters.

 Brad Gentile has spent nearly fifteen years decade in public service and has developed strong relationships throughout Washington on both sides of the aisle.
 Most recently, Brad served as Chief of Staff for Congressman John Katko (NY-24) , Ranking Member of the House Homeland Security Committee.
 While Brad was Chief of Staff, Congressman Katko was recognized as the most productive first-term legislator in 27 years.
 Prior to that, Brad served as Deputy Chief of Staff and Legislative Director to Congressman Chris Gibson and as a Legislative Assistant to former U.S. House Speaker John Boehner.
 Throughout his time in Washington, Brad has served as a policy and political advisor to members of Congress, where he crafted, negotiated, and helped pass numerous policy initiatives.